ianlennymatthews/jane-challenge/DESIGNDOC.md

 Overall this was a really fun excercise!
 If I had more time I would probably aim for two things specifically
 - Automated Tests
 - Possibly redefining data structure, ended up switching between objects and arrays several times for accessing values which can be confusing
+- Accounting for the case that there is a file tested against the script with only one match

 # Thank You ! :)